BSharmi/DPM-LGCP/README.md

 Author 	Sharmi Banerjee, Honxiao Zhu, Man Tang, Xiaowei Wu, Wu Feng, David Xie

 ## System Requirements
 DP-LGCP is independent of operating systems as it is written in R. Basic requirements for running the pipeline include installing R and the following libraries- ‘miceadds’, ‘foreach’, ‘doParallel’, ‘igraph’, ‘caTools’, ‘ComplexHeatmap’, ‘pvclust’, ‘MASS’, ‘circlize’, ‘RColorBrewer’, ‘pheatmap’.
+INLA package in provided here.
+Please see description below on how to add the package to the R libraries.

 ## Description of the folders